 EHIC cards give you access to EU state-run hospitals and GPs like a local - if they pay nowt, nor do you.

-Yet beware: four million people's cards are due to expire in 2014, leaving many packing pointless plastic.
+Yet beware: over five million cards are due to expire in 2015, leaving many packing pointless plastic.
 So check yours is valid.

-Never pay to get or renew, as EHICs are free, only shyster sites charge.
+Never pay to get or renew, as EHICs are free - only shyster sites charge.
 Also, ignore any nonsense 'fast track' promises.
-Full Free EHIC Help (includes what to try if you paid).
+See our full Free EHIC Help (including what to try if you paid).